microsoft/P.808/README.md

 * [Running the Test on Amazon Mechanical Turk](docs/running_test_mturk.md)
 * [Analyzing Data](docs/results.md)

+## News
+++ An update for the ITU-T Rec.
+P.808 was accepted by the ITU-T Study Group 12 and will publish soon.
+This package already covers all the updates.

 ## Troubleshooting
 For bug reports and issues with this code, please see the